theOrillian/website/content/post/up-and-running-with-hugo.md

 Day 2 - Publish the website
 =====

 Today I messed up.
-Seasoned IT pro and I still mess up sometimes.
-I was worrying about taxonomies and creating a "blog series" instead of just accomplishing my goal - publish theOrillian!
+As a seasoned IT pro and I still mess up sometimes.
+I was worrying about taxonomies and creating a "blog series" instead of just accomplishing my goal - use Hugo to generate the <a href="orillian.com" target="_blank">orillian.com</a> website!

 Day 3 - Part #1: Publish the website
 =====